HouzuoGuo/laitos/README.md

 ## Highlights

-- <strong>Efficient</strong> - consume as little as 36MB of memory and 12MB of disk.
+- **Efficient** - consume as little as 28MB of memory and 12MB of disk.
-- <strong>Portable</strong> - runs on all flavours of Linux and Unix.
+- **Portable** - runs on all flavours of Linux and Unix.
-- <strong>Independent</strong> - reliable stand-alone operation with self healing and automated maintenance.
+- **Independent** - reliable stand-alone operation with self healing and automated maintenance.
-- <strong>Hyped by Buzzwords</strong> - certified to run in any container, as well as PaaS, IaaS, *aaS.
+- **Hyped by Buzzwords** - certified to run in any container, as well as PaaS, IaaS, *aaS.

-<strong>Did you know?</strong> one of laitos components gets you modern & rich web experience on nostalgic computers
+**Did you know?** one of laitos components gets you modern & rich web experience on the nostalgic Mosaic browser running on Windows 95!
-that run Windows 98!
 Explore more in the comprehensive [component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list).

 ## Get Started
 Download ready-to-use [latest release](https://github.com/HouzuoGuo/laitos/releases), then craft your own server with